 Arriving, collecting your keys and moving in

-When you have secured a room in the BU accommodation portfolio you will be sent an email on Wednesday 02 September inviting you to complete an online induction prior to your arrival.
+When you have secured a room in the BU accommodation portfolio you will be sent an email inviting you to complete an online induction prior to your arrival.
 This induction includes important information about living in the BU community and your new accommodation.
-At the end of the induction you will book your specific date and time of arrival.
-You will be able to choose and book a date and time of arrival from Saturday 12 September (pending room availability).*
+At the end of the induction, you will book your specific date and time of arrival.
+You will be able to choose and book a date and time of arrival (pending room availability).*

-*The exemption to this is if you are travelling to BU from a country not listed on the UK Government’s list of exempt countries and will therefore be required to isolate for a 14 day period upon your arrival.
-To enable you to commence your period of isolation before the start of term, you will be able to arrive from Saturday 05 September (pending room availability).
+*The exemption to this is if you are travelling to BU from a country not listed on the UK Government’s list of exempt countries and will, therefore, be required to isolate for a 14 day period upon your arrival.
+To enable you to commence your period of isolation before the start of term, you will be able to arrive (pending room availability).
 Upon arrival, you will be supplied with a free bedding and kitchen pack, along with a food starter pack so you have everything you need to get going.
 After you have confirmed your booking, your accommodation team will be in touch with you to discuss and confirm your exact arrival date.

 When you arrive to collect your keys, you need to bring the following: